codeship/screencast-storyboards/blogposts/node-github-modulus.md

 ![Add Modulus config][screenshot-add-deployment-config]

+I commit and push this change

+![Commit and push Modulus config][screenshot-commit-and-push-deployment-config]

 And immediately another build will start running on the Codeship.
 Let's go back to your project overview.